All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is a higher-dose Rybelsus for weight loss coming?

 Novo Nordisk is developing oral semaglutide at 25 mg and 50 mg doses specifically for weight management.
 The OASIS 1 trial demonstrated that the 50 mg dose produces weight loss comparable to injectable Wegovy (15.1%).
-These higher doses are expected to seek FDA approval, though specific timelines have not been confirmed .
+These higher doses are expected to seek FDA approval, though specific timelines haven't been confirmed .

 Explore Your GLP-1 Options